A High-Dimensional Extension of Wagner's Theorem and the Geometrization of Hypergraphs: Introduction

 Wagner's theorem establishes that a finite graph is planar if and only if it contains neither $K_5$ nor $K_{3,3}$ as a minor, thereby characterizing the embeddability of graphs into $\mathbb{R}^2$.
 This raises a natural question: Does an analogous characterization exist for higher-dimensional Euclidean spaces?
 However, the complexity and non-intuitive nature of higher dimensions make it challenging to define appropriate generalizations of concepts such as planarity, complete graphs, and complete bipartite graphs.
 To address this, we first establish a correspondence between hyperedges and simplices, thereby endowing hypergraphs with a geometric structure.
+For example, each edge in a graph (that is, a $2$-uniform hypergraph) is homeomorphic to a $1$-simplex.
+Similarly, we may regard each hyperedge of a $d$-uniform hypergraph as a $(d-1)$-simplex.
+When studying the planar embedding problem of graphs, each edge is allowed to undergo topological deformation, provided that it does not intersect itself and that any two edges intersect only at their common vertices.
+Analogously, if we view each hyperedge in a $d$-uniform hypergraph as a $(d-1)$-simplex and investigate its embedding in $\mathbb{R}^d$, we should likewise allow each hyperedge to deform topologically under homeomorphism, as long as it does not self-intersect and any two hyperedges intersect only along their common $i$-faces (where $i \leq d-2$).

-Then, utilizing homotopy groups, we characterize the topological structure of hypergraphs embedded in higher-dimensional spaces and define a class of hypergraphs embeddable into $\mathbb{R}^d$, termed $\mathbb{R}^d$-hypergraphs.
+Then, we utilize homotopy groups that characterize the topological structure of hypergraphs embedded in higher-dimensional spaces and define a class of hypergraphs embeddable into $\mathbb{R}^d$, termed $\mathbb{R}^d$-hypergraphs.
 Evidently, an $\mathbb{R}^d$-hypergraph serves as a higher-dimensional generalization of a planar graph.
-Correspondingly, we generalize the complete graph $K_5$ and the complete bipartite graph $K_{3,3}$ to $\mathbb{R}^d$, denoted by $K_{d+3}^d$ and $K_{3,d+1}^d$, respectively.
-Building on these definitions, we extend Wagner's theorem to higher dimensions and prove the following result.
-Here, a triangulated $d$-uniform topological hypergraph refers to a geometrized $d$-uniform hypergraph (formal definitions are provided in Section~\ref{section3}-\ref{section5}).
+Correspondingly, we generalize the complete graph $K_5$ and the complete bipartite graph $K_{3,3}$ to $\mathbb{R}^d$, denoted by $K_{d+3}^d$ and $K_{3,d+1}^d$ (see Definition \ref{complete}-\ref{bipartite}), respectively.
+Building on these definitions, we establish a necessary and sufficient condition for a $d$-uniform hypergraph to be embeddable in $\mathbb{R}^d$ under the assumptions of the triangulation and that all $i$-th homotopy groups are trivial for $i \leq d-2$.
+Here, a triangulated $d$-uniform topological hypergraph refers to a geometrized $d$-uniform hypergraph, formal definitions are provided in Section~\ref{section5}.

 \begin{theorem} A triangulated $d$-uniform topological hypergraph embeds into $\mathbb{R}^d$ if and only if it contains neither $K_{d+3}^d$ nor $K_{3,d+1}^d$ as a minor. \end{theorem}